Parliament Buildings (Barbados): History

-Although Parliament was established in 1639, these buildings which house the Parliament were only constructed in the late 19th century.
+Although Parliament was established in 1639, these buildings, which house the Parliament, were only constructed in the late 19th century.
 The reason behind the erection of these buildings was twofold.
-Firstly, there was the need to find a safe place to store the island's public records, which prior to the construction of the Parliament buildings, were stored in various government offices located around Bridgetown.
+Firstly, there was a need to find a safe place to store the island's public records, which, before the construction of the Parliament buildings, were stored in various government offices located around Bridgetown.
 Secondly, the island's legislature needed an appropriate place to convene.
 From the establishment of the House of Assembly in 1639 to the erection of the Parliament buildings, the legislature shifted from building to building around Bridgetown, and at several instances it actually met at taverns and alehouses.
-This of course was frowned upon by many of the island's previous Governors, several of whom proposed that money be voted for the erection of an appropriate building to house Parliament.
+This, of course, was frowned upon by many of the island's previous Governors, several of whom proposed that money be voted for the erection of an appropriate building to house Parliament.

 Several plans were made for the erection of a building for Parliament.
-In 1701 a house was constructed within James Fort, but it was later used as the island's Common Gaol.
-In 1844, there were plans to erect a Sessions House but these plans were later abandoned when a great fire in Bridgetown allowed Government to find a more suitable site.
+In 1701, a house was constructed within James Fort, but it was later used as the island's Common Gaol.
+In 1844, there were plans to erect a Sessions House, but these plans were later abandoned when a great fire in Bridgetown allowed the Government to find a more suitable site.

-In 1857 John Glasglow Grant, a member of the House of Assembly, tabled a motion for the erection of the public buildings.
-A Public Buildings Erection Committee was appointed by the Speaker of the Assembly whose members included Grant.
+In 1857, John Glasglow Grant, a member of the House of Assembly, tabled a motion for the erection of the public buildings.
+A Public Buildings Erection Committee was appointed by the Speaker of the Assembly, whose members included Grant.
 The committee proposed that not only should the buildings house Parliament but also the Custom House, the Marshal's Office, the Post Office and the Prothonotary's Office.

 As of February 2020 the government has been renting various private buildings around Barbados, including the Worthing Corporate Centre and Conference Centre (on 15 Sep 2020 for the State Opening of Parliament) to host Parliament without any firm return date mentioned as too when it might return to using the capital site.

 Construction

 The construction of the buildings was met with several delays.
-However, in 1860 there was yet another fire in Bridgetown, the Government decided to purchase the land which they believed would be an even better site than the one upon which they had previously agreed.
+However, in 1860, there was yet another fire in Bridgetown, and the Government decided to purchase the land, which they believed would be an even better site than the one upon which they had previously agreed.
 After requesting and unanimously accepting the design of John F. Bourne, the then Superintendent of Public Works, the Committee invited tenders for the construction of the west building.
-The Assembly decided on the tender of £13,750 submitted by a Mr Benjamin L. Harris.
+The Assembly decided on the tender of £13,750 submitted by Mr Benjamin L. Harris.
 Construction of the west building was completed in late 1871 and was presented to the Government at the beginning of 1872.
 Although Mr Harris had also presented a tender for the East building to the tune of £15,750, the Assembly accepted the tender of Mr Richard F. Roberts for £11,750.
-The east wing was handed over to Government two years later.
+The east wing was handed over to the Government two years later.